Manitoba

 Essentials of Supervision Certificate Program (EOS)

-Offered in partnership with the University of Winnipeg, the EOS assists front-line supervisors in developing the critical skills and knowledge necessary to manage employees in today’s work environment.
-This program provides the opportunity for participants to transfer credits to the University of Winnipeg or a community college.
+The EOS assists front-line supervisors in developing the critical skills and knowledge necessary to manage employees in today’s work environment.
+This program provides the opportunity for participants to transfer credits to post-secondary institutions within Manitoba.

-The OPCP provides administrative support staff with the tools necessary to develop their self-management, communication and problem solving skills.
-This program provides the opportunity for participants to transfer credits to the University of Winnipeg or a community college.
+The CPSOA provides administrative support staff with the tools necessary to develop their self-management, communication and problem solving skills with a focus on working within a government environment.
+This program provides the opportunity for participants to transfer credits to post-secondary institutions within Manitoba.

 Other learning opportunities